shoui520/shoui520.github.io/docs/vn.md

 #### Virtual Machine Method (macOS 10.11 - 11.2)

-It is usually best to do this option with Microsoft Windows 7, as it works on newer Macs and does not have a tedious hacky setup like WINE.
+It is usually best to use a VM of Microsoft Windows 7, as it works on newer Macs and does not have a tedious hacky setup like WINE.
+Why not Windows 10?
+Simply because 10 is not necessary for Visual Novels and is also bloated.

 Search on Google for how to run a Windows virtual machine on your Mac using Parallels (paid) or VirtualBox (free)
 Contact me on Discord if you need help with getting either a Windows XP, 7 or 10 ISO.